 - If brining the chicken for more than 6 hours; reduce the amount of salt by half.

 - Be careful not to use too much salt in the spice rub when seasoning a brined chicken.

-- While chicken skin is an amazingly tasty thing, it's really not the best when you smoke a chicken at a lower temp like 250 degrees.
-To get crispy skin, you will need to finish the chicken at a higher temp.
-I choose not to do this for this type of smoked chicken.
+- Crispy Skin: While chicken skin is an amazingly tasty thing, it's really not the best when you smoke a chicken at a lower temp like 250 degrees.
+To get crispy skin, you will need to finish the chicken at a higher temp for the last 10 to 15 minutes.
+Be careful not to overcook it.